AbdullahBera/Election_Analysis/README.md

 ***Image 1.2: Election Results According to County***

 3 - The county with the largest turnout was Denver with a percentage of 82.8% and a total popular vote of 306,055.
-To find this result I ran an 'if' condition iterating through all the values to get the highest turnout rate amount the counties.
+To find this result I ran an 'if' condition iterating through all the values to get the highest turnout rate among the counties.

 ![Turnout_code](Resources/Turnout_code.png)